pangeo-data/pangeo/docs/setup_guides/hpc.rst

 .. note::

-   The following scripts and proceedures have been packed into a convenient wrapper script ``launch-dask.sh``.
+   The following scripts and procedures have been packed into a convenient wrapper script ``launch-dask.sh``.
 It and its supporting utilities can be found in the `pangeo Github reposository <https://github.com/pangeo-data/pangeo/tree/master/utilities/cheyenne>`__.